 - the start and end date

-- the term of an HWAA cannot exceed 2 years unless it is part of the collective agreement (e.g. a letter of understanding), in which case it terminates the day a subsequent collective agreement comes into effect
+- the term of an HWAA cannot exceed 2 years unless it is part of the collective agreement (for example, a letter of understanding), in which case it terminates the day a subsequent collective agreement comes into effect

 - the number of weeks over which the hours will be averaged